After 40, capability doesn’t disappear all at once. It erodes quietly when movement becomes optional.

 That’s decay.
 Not as an event, but as a pattern.

-The decade you’re in right now decides how you move in your sixties and seventies.
-The choices you make today determine whether you age as someone who can carry their own weight or someone who needs help doing it.
+The decade you’re in right now determines how you move in your sixties and seventies.
+Whether you can carry your own weight, or whether you need help doing it.

 The window isn’t closed yet.